magmide/purpose-talk/slides.md

 <v-click at="3">

-Academia has bad incentives to properly explain and expose their work.
+Academia has bad incentives to<br>
+properly explain and expose their work.

 </v-click>